Updated January 2020

 Council leader Clare Coghill added: “We see restoring this iconic site as a major boost to the long term economy, making the area a magnet for people across London to visit and enjoy”.

 The current outline proposals for the venue along with consultation documents can be found here.

 A complete history of the McGuffin Film Society and the campaign to save the EMD Cinema – with exclusive photos and film footage – can be found here

 Waltham Forest’s historic EMD Cinema closed in 2003 when it was purchased by the controversial Universal Church of the Kingdom of God (UCKG), a wealthy international organisation with plans to convert the venue for religious use.
-The group bought the site despite having already been refused planning permission for their scheme and widespread public opposition.

 Following a massive local campaign led by the McGuffin Film Society, the government held a Public Inquiry in the summer of 2003 which ruled that the building remained commercially viable as a cinema and should not be converted into a church.
 Despite receiving at least 12 serious offers from potential buyers, UCKG refused to sell the building and instead left it empty and decaying.